Azure/Microsoft.AVS.Management/docs/README.md

 - Warning
 - Error

 Use the stream appropriate for the purpose, suppress outputs with `Out-Null` for information that doesn't not help with the installation or troubleshooting.
+Be aware that content of these streams is always stored as strings.
+Objects emitted into these streams should either be primitives (strings, ints, etc), of type `HashTable` or be explicitly converted to string by your script, otherwise they may fail to deserialize and won't be captured.

 Use `-ErrorAction Stop` or equivalent means to terminate with an error and indicate the final status to the user.